 - It can be made in one bowl, making clean up a breeze!

-- Top your cake with the recipe for fudge frosting that I’ve included, make a simple buttercream, or whip up a batch of something fancy like Coconut Pecan Frosting or Nutella Buttercream.
+- Top your cake with the recipe for fudge frosting that I’ve included, make a simple chocolate buttercream, or whip up a batch of something fancy like Coconut Pecan Frosting or Nutella Buttercream.
 Either way, sprinkles aren’t really optional.

 Fermented Sourdough Chocolate Cake